iures/daiv/README.md

 # Daiv

-Bakuri is a command-line tool designed to streamline developer workflows and enhance team communication.
+Daiv is a command-line tool designed to streamline developer workflows and enhance team communication.
 It provides various utilities to help developers be more productive in their daily tasks.

 ## Features